-In connection with the Contribution Transaction, on October 21, 2013 Hamlet Holdings, affiliates of the Sponsors and their co-investors, CAC and the Company entered into a voting rights agreement (the "Omnibus Voting Agreement") pursuant to which, in the event that any meeting of the stockholders of either the Company or CAC is called to seek approval for any action in connection with the Call Right (as defined below), such parties agree to appear at any such meeting and necessary for consummation of the Call Right (other than the election to require the Company to acquire CAC's Class A common stock in lieu of voting units of Growth Partners) and pursuant to which some of the parties provide for certain rights and obligations of such parties with respect to their ownership of the CAC Class A common shares.
+In connection with the Contribution Transaction, on October 21, 2013 Hamlet Holdings, affiliates of the Sponsors and their co-investors, CAC and the Company entered into a voting rights agreement (the "Omnibus Voting Agreement") pursuant to which, in the event that any meeting of the stockholders of either the Company or CAC is called to seek approval for any action in connection with the Call Right (as defined below), such parties agree to appear at any such meeting and otherwise cause the shares under its beneficial ownership to be voted in favor of granting any such approval required or necessary for consummation of the Call Right (other than the election to require the Company to acquire CAC's Class A common stock in lieu of voting units of Growth Partners) and pursuant to which some of the parties provide for certain rights and obligations of such parties with respect to their ownership of the CAC Class A common shares.
 The Omnibus Voting Agreement also contains, among other things, the agreement among such parties to restrict their ability to transfer stock of CAC, as well as rights of first refusal, tag-along rights and drag-along rights.
 The Omnibus Voting Agreement also provides the parties with certain rights with respect to the approval of certain matters and the designation of nominees to serve on CAC's Board of Directors.